Jeffchiucp/Python-Tweet-Generator/README.md

-#Tweet-Generator
+##Tweet-Generator

 ## Markov Model

-A light weight Markov Model implemented into python
+A Tweet Generatior using a light weight Markov Model implemented in python

 ## Todo